-Recent advances in machine learning have introduced neural network (NN)-based estimators for MI, which aim to circumvent the limitations of traditional methods.
-These estimators frame MI estimation as optimization over a family of functions \cite{barber2003information, barber2004algorithm, nguyen2010estimating, poole2019variational, song2019understanding, oord2018representation}.
-In principle, they can work even for very high-dimensional data, producing estimates in scenarios that are out of reach for traditional methods.
-For instance, they supposedly can compute MI between images, with the dimensionality of thousands.
+Recent advances in machine learning resulted in neural network (NN)-based estimators for MI, which aim to circumvent the limitations of traditional methods.
+These estimators frame MI estimation as optimization over a family of functions \citep{barber2003information, barber2004algorithm, nguyen2010estimating, poole2019variational, song2019understanding, oord2018representation}.
+In principle, they can work even for very high-dimensional data that are out of reach for traditional methods.
+For instance, they supposedly compute MI between images, with the dimensionality of thousands.
 However, the practical accuracy of these methods remains unclear.
-First, most of them have been tested primarily on synthetic data with simple dependence structures and essentially infinite sample sizes, raising questions about their real-world applicability.
-Second, since universally good MI estimation is impossible, internal consistency checks are essential to signal whether the output can be trusted.
+First, most of them have been tested primarily on synthetic data with simple dependence structures and unrealistically large datasets.
+Second, since universally good MI estimation without smoothness assumptions on the underlying distribution is impossible (see, e.g., \citet{paninski2003estimation,kandasamy2015nonparametric}), internal consistency checks are essential to signal whether the output can be trusted.
 Such checks are not widely adopted.
-Third, NN estimators depend on hyperparameters, such as criteria for stopping training, and how to choose these parameters remains unclear.
+Third, NN estimators depend on hyperparameters, such as criteria for stopping training, and optimal parameter choices are unclear.

 Here, we systematically address these gaps.
-We argue that successful neural MI estimation requires: (i) even high-dimensional data having a {\em low-dimensional latent structure}; (ii) the critic {\em sufficiently expressive} (e.g., embedding dimension and nonlinearity) to capture it; and (iii) sufficient data to {\em resolve statistical dependencies in the latent} (not full data) space.
-Our {\bf specific contributions} include: (1) development of {\em max-test heuristic} for early stopping to mitigate overfitting in MI estimation; (2) introduction of {\em probabilistic critics}, which improve estimation for large MI values; (3) {\em unification} of correlation-based and neural MI estimators under the Donsker-Varadhan \citep{donsker1983asymptotic} framework; (4) {\em benchmarking} estimators on synthetic and real-world data, demonstrating when and why MI estimation succeeds; and (5) development of a {\em practical guide} for MI network estimation.
+We argue that successful neural MI estimation requires: (i)~the data having a \emph{low-dimensional latent structure}, even if the observed dimensionality is high; (ii)~the critic being \emph{sufficiently expressive}---in particular, having an embedding dimension matched to the latent space; and (iii)~sufficient data to \emph{resolve statistical dependencies in the latent}, not the full data space.
+Our specific contributions are: (1)~a practical, estimator-agnostic \emph{protocol} for reliable MI estimation, consisting of an early-stopping heuristic, internal bias checks via subsampling and extrapolation, and confidence intervals---the latter being particularly rare among MI estimators; (2)~a new class of \emph{probabilistic critics} (the Variational Symmetric Information Bottleneck, or VSIB, family) that substantially reduce bias and variance at high MI values where standard estimators break down; and (3)~a systematic \emph{benchmarking} across classical and recent neural estimators on synthetic and real-world data, demonstrating when and why MI estimation succeeds and when it fails.